Vincelee78/Project-3-wallBedsStore-React/README.md

 https://www

 The backend express.js uses tailwindcss, bootstrap and css.
 The react.js frontend uses bootstrap and css.
-The tailwindcss is complied using the inline css feature under the <style> tag in the backend express.js.
+The tailwindcss is complied using the inline css feature under the <style> tag in the base.hbs of the backend express.js.

-## (i) Known Bugs
-- When clicking on the radio button to filter the criteria in all cases, if there are more than 1 case result, the radio button will not be checked on the first click.
-The results will be filtered on the first click though.
-- If this happens, clicking on the radio button again will check it.

-### 3. Future Features To Implement
-- A feature for users to attempt a quiz and submit their answers.
+## 3.Website Features and Navigation
+ The website is free to browse for everyone, however user accounts need to be created to access cart and do checkout.
+The features of this website are listed below:

+ * Product Listing, searching, sorting, filtering and browsing.
+ The website supports searching, sorting, filtering and browsing products.
+The products are listed in a card graphical view.
+It can be filtered by their different category options, maximum and minimum cost, name, etc.

+ *Cart, Checkout, Order Details
+ A logged in user can add products to cart, checkout and view their order details.

+ *Directions
+ There is directions page on the website.
+The user can locate the location of the company's showroom on the marker in the map and the nearest mrt station to our showroom.

+ *About
+ There is an about page where it will provide background information to the user about space-saving furniture and our company.

+### 3(i)Navigation
+The following tree shows a general direction in which one might navigate through the website:

+├── Home Page
+│   ├── Directions
+├── Login
+│   ├── Logout
+│   └── Register
+├── Main
+│   ├── Product Graphical View
+│   └── Product Detailed  View
+│   └── Cart
+│   └── Stripe Checkout
+├── About Us
+├── User Account

-### 4. Technologies Used
+## 4. Technologies Used

 * [HTML 5](https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/HTML5)
 <br> This project uses HTML5 to structure the content and to insert buttons and images.
 * [CSS](https://developer.mozilla.org/en-US/docs/Web/CSS)